 If you are a Samsung Galaxy owner looking to upgrade your device’s firmware, you can easily do that using the Odin Flash Tool.
-But wait, are you a Linux user and feeling left out of the loop because Odin is not available for Linux?
+But wait, are you a Linux user and feel left out of the loop because Odin doesn’t support Linux?
 A leak from Lapsus$ has confirmed that Odin is officially available for Linux computers.
 Now you can flash firmware onto your phone, upgrade or downgrade software versions, and flash TWRP recovery with Samsung Odin for Linux.
+Read this detailed tutorial to learn how to use Odin4 on a Linux machine.

 Download Official Odin v4 1.2.1 for Linux